-Data graphs encode the data into a visual; they are not facts like a number.
-They are design objects.
+Data graphs encode the data into a visual design object.

 White space is the best friend of the data graph designer.

-Great design adorns the data through the application of white space, as it is through white space that the encoded data becomes visibly divisible information.
+Great design adorns the data through the application of ample white space, because it is through white space that the encoded data becomes visibly divisible information.

-If a graph is packed with data then it would be very hard to perceive any information.
-It is the white space the helps the user decode discernible messages.
+If a graph is packed with encoding element and identification then it would be very hard to perceive any information.
+It is the white space that helps the user decode discernible messages.

 Consider the following example of a chart that fails to consider the effect of white space.
 There is very little white space.
 But then again, this chart was probably designed specifically to confuse rather than inform: